nix-community/nixos-anywhere/README.md

 with a single nix command, which may look like this:

 ```
-nix run github:numtide/nixos-anywhere -- --flake github:JillThornhill/flakes-example#hetzner-cloud root@135.181.254.201
+nix run github:numtide/nixos-anywhere -- --flake .#hetzner-cloud root@135.181.254.201
 ```

-Note that this command references the URL of your flake, in this case github:JillThornhill/flakes-example, together with the name of the system
-#hetzner-cloud, as highlighted by the comment in the sample flake.
+Note that this command references the URL of your flake, in this case `.#`, together with the name of the system `hetzner-cloud`, as highlighted by the comment in the sample flake.

 The [Quickstart Guide](./docs/quickstart.md) gives more information on how to run **nixos-anywhere** in its simplest form.
 For more specific instructions to